matteoferla/Wikipedian-compounds/README.md

 # Wikipedian-compounds
-Parsing Wikipedia Chembox data for fun.
+Parsing Wikipedia Chembox and Reactionbox data for fun.
+Actually, for reactions the view count and the page length might be useful for ranking reactions.

-English Wipedia pages with the templates `['drugbox', 'chembox','Drugbox', 'Chembox']`, and separately with `['Reactionbox', 'reactionbox']`.
+English Wipedia pages with the templates `['drugbox', 'chembox','Drugbox', 'Chembox']`, and separately with `['Reactionbox', 'reactionbox']` and these are used to tell compounds and reactions from countries.

 ## Parsing code
 Parsing was done as previous projects: see [parsing notes](parsing.md).